 The Compensation and Leadership Development Committee has the authority under its charter to retain or obtain the advice of advisers, including compensation consultants, as it may deem appropriate.
-In accordance with this authority, from 2014 to 2019, the Compensation and Leadership Development Committee engaged Mercer LLC, Mercer (US) Inc. and Mercer Health and Benefits LLC (collectively, "Mercer") as its independent compensation consultant to provide it with objective and expert analysis, advice and information with respect to executive compensation.
-Compensation and Leadership Development Committee regularly reviews its executive compensation consulting needs and periodically invites compensation consulting firms to discuss these executive compensation needs with the Compensation and Leadership Development Committee. process enables This the Development Compensation and Leadership Committee to reevaluate its compensation consultant and take a fresh look at our compensation practices and policies.
+In accordance with this authority, from 2014 to 2019, the Compensation and Leadership Development Committee engaged Mercer LLC, Mercer (US) Inc. and Mercer Health and Benefits LLC (collectively, "Mercer") as its independent compensation consultant to provide it with objective and expert analysis, advice and information with executive compensation. respect to Our Compensation and Leadership Development Committee regularly reviews its executive compensation consulting needs and periodically invites compensation consulting firms to discuss these needs executive compensation with Compensation and Leadership Development Committee.
+This process enables the Compensation Leadership Development Committee reevaluate its compensation consultant and take a fresh look at our compensation practices and policies.

 During 2019, the Compensation and Leadership Development Committee invited several consulting firms to present to the Compensation and Leadership Development Committee.
-The Compensation and Leadership Development Committee evaluated consulting firms consulting competency, technical competency, industry knowledge, independence and fee structure, among other things.
+The Compensation and Leadership Development Committee evaluated consulting firms on consulting competency, technical competency, industry knowledge, independence and fee structure, among other things.
 As a result of the review, our Compensation and Leadership Development Committee appointed Meridian Compensation Partners, LLC ("Meridian") on July 25, 2019 as its independent compensation consultant, replacing Mercer.